yochaigal/cairn/wip/2e/forest-seeds.md

 Lavishly decorated.
 A tall wooden **barrel** is set near the North fireplace, a long broom sticking out.
 A large **stove** is installed on the East wall.
 A **string** of herbs and root vegetables hang from the ceiling.
   - **Barrel**: Joined by thick mortar.
 Free of dust and empty save for the broom.
-    - The barrel can fit up to one person, and is capable of flight (use the broom to "paddle" the air).
+    - The barrel can fit up to one person, and is capable of flight.
+Use the broom to "paddle" the air.
   - **Stove**: Warm, and large enough to sleep on.
-A red scarf is tied around one of the iron handle.
+A red scarf is tied around one of the iron handles.
     - The scarf given to Anglwyst by Sweeney that is otherwise mundane.
 Sweeney would love to have it back.
   - **String**: Goods of rare and extinct quality.
 Worth 500gp to the right buyer.
     - A mandrake root hangs from the string.
-If fed water daily it will openly declare a lie when it hears one.
-Scream loudly if cut.
+If fed water daily, it will indicate a lie when it hears one.
+Screams loudly if cut.

 ### 5 - Tree at the Crossroads